 HQ Company remained in their bivouac until a Japanese officer with several hundred soldiers showed up in the encampment.
 He ordered the soldiers out on the road.
 They were allowed to drive their trucks to Mariveles.

 Outside of the barrio, they were ordered out of the trucks and ordered to kneel with their possessions in front of them.
 As they knelt, the Japanese took what they wanted from the POWs.
 They were next herded into a field and left sitting for hours.

 As the POWs sat, they noticed a Japanese sergeant and soldiers forming a line in front of them.
 They quickly realized that this was a firing squad and that they were going to be executed.
 The Japanese were almost ready when a Japanese officer pulled up in an American car.
 He spoke to the sergeant than got back into the car and drove off.
 The Japanese sergeant ordered his soldiers to lower their guns.

 The POWs were ordered out onto the road and ordered to march.
 As they made their way north, they had to run past Japanese artillery firing at Corregidor.
 It was at Cabcaben that Pvt.
 Frederick Schweinsberg died on the Death March on April 12, 1942.
 He was 23 years old.

-It should be noted that after the war a U.S. Remains Recovery Team recovered the remains of a member of B Company in a cemetery at Cabcaben.
-Inside the remains of the man's shirt was a picture of himself.
-The remains were reburied at the new American Military Cemetery at Manila as an "Unknown," since the team believed it could not positively identify them.
+It should be noted that after the war a U.S. Remains Recovery Team recovered the remains of a member of B Company in a cemetery at Cabcaben on September 22, 1948.
+The POW's remains were identified as X-4691.
+Frederick Schweinsberg's remains were reburied at the new American Military Cemetery at Manila as an "Unknown," in Plot 2, Row 12, Grave 2401, since the team believed it could not positively identify them.

 Since his remains were not positively identified, Pvt.
 Frederick Schweinsberg's name appears on the Tablets of the Missing at the American Military Cemetery at Manila.